localstack/docs/content/en/user-guide/chaos-engineering/route53-failover/index.md

 The general prerequisites for this guide are:

-- LocalStack Pro with a [LocalStack API key](https://docs.localstack.cloud/getting-started/api-key/)
+- LocalStack Pro with a [LocalStack Auth Token](https://docs.localstack.cloud/getting-started/auth-token/)
 - [AWS CLI](https://docs.localstack.cloud/user-guide/integrations/aws-cli/) with the [`awslocal` wrapper](https://docs.localstack.cloud/user-guide/integrations/aws-cli/#localstack-aws-cli-awslocal)
 - [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)
 - [Python-3](https://www.python.org/downloads/)
 - `dig`

 Start LocalStack by using the `docker-compose.yml` file from the repository.
-Ensure to set your API key as an environment variable during this process.
+Ensure to set your Auth Token as an environment variable during this process.

 {{< command >}}
-$ LOCALSTACK_API_KEY=<YOUR_LOCALSTACK_API_KEY>
+$ LOCALSTACK_AUTH_TOKEN=<YOUR_LOCALSTACK_AUTH_TOKEN>
 $ docker compose up
 {{< /command >}}